Background Image - Interior photo of Bridgewater Corporate Center.

 • Investment in enhanced infrastructure and security protocols

-• Partnership with industry-leading service providers to aid in monitoring
+• Partnership with industry-leading service providers to aid in monitoring, detection, and response

 • Effective risk culture and awareness model with ongoing training initiatives

-All team members are required to complete an annual information security training course.
-In addition, social engineering training and education is conducted throughout the year.
+All team members are required to complete a quarterly information security training course.
+In addition, social engineering testing and training is conducted throughout the year.

 The ERMC provides an update on information and data security to the Board at least quarterly, with emerging issues being addressed more frequently as needed.
 Our Information Security program undergoes external audits on an annual basis and maintains cybersecurity insurance coverage.